ScribesZone/ScribesTools/docs/kmade/index.rst

 Documentation
 -------------

-KMADe as an extensive documentation |kmade-doc|.
+KMADe has an extensive documentation |kmade-doc|.
 It is mostly in french.